Old English grammar: Demonstratives

-Old English has two main demonstratives: sē ("that") and þēs ("this").
-Sē is also the word for "the"; for its declension, see above.

-There is also the distal demonstrative ġeon, the source of Modern English "yon."
+There is also the distal demonstrative ġeon, the source of Modern English "yon".
 It means "that over there" and refers to things far away. Ġeon is declined like a regular adjective, that is like cwic above.

 Pronouns

 Interrogative pronouns

-Hwā ("who") and hwæt ("what") follow natural gender, not grammatical gender: as in Modern English, hwā is used with people, hwæt with things.
+Hwā ("who") and hwæt ("what") follow socio-cultural gender, not grammatical gender: as in Modern English, hwā is used with people, hwæt with things.
 However, that distinction only matters in the nominative and accusative cases, because in every other case they are identical:

 Hwelċ ("which" or "what kind of") is inflected like an adjective.
 Same with hwæðer, which also means "which" but is only used between two alternatives:

 Personal pronouns

-The first - and second-person pronouns are the same for all genders.
-They also have special dual forms, which are only used for groups of two things, as in "we both" and "you two."
+The first and second-person pronouns are the same for all genders.
+They also have special dual forms, which are only used for groups of two things, as in "we both" and "you two".
 The dual forms are common, but the ordinary plural forms can always be used instead when the meaning is clear.

+Whilst most Old English texts have the accusative and dative pronouns in the first and second person merged, some texts, most notably those of Anglian dialects and in poetry, preserve the distinction. mec and þec, the first and second person singular respectively, are descended from the original Proto-Germanic stressed pronouns, meanwhile for the dual and plural, whose accusative and dative forms had merged through regular sound change by the time of Proto-West Germanic, new forms were coined by suffixing -iċ or -it to the dative forms.
+This gave ūsiċ and ēowiċ for the first and second plural, and uncit and incit for the first and second dual.

 Many of the forms above bear a strong resemblance to the Modern English words they eventually became.
 For instance, in the genitive case, ēower became "your", ūre became "our", and mīn became "my".
 However, in stressed positions, the plural third-person personal pronouns were all replaced with Old Norse forms during the Middle English period, yielding "they", "them" and "their".
-(The Old English dative pronoun is retained as unstressed 'em.)
+(The Old English dative pronoun is retained as unstressed em.)